 All 61 economists polled by Reuters late last month had said they see no change in the repo rate which has been steady at 4 per cent since May last year.

 The Reserve Bank of India's real GDP growth projection of 9.5 per cent for the current fiscal consists of 21.4 per cent in the first quarter, 7.3 per cent in the second quarter, 6.3 per cent in the third quarter and 6.1 per cent in the fourth quarter of 2021-22.

 "Although investment demand is still anaemic, improving capacity utilisation and congenial monetary and financial conditions are preparing the ground for a long-awaited revival," the RBI Governor asserted.

 RBI's GDP estimates come in the backdrop of a reduction in GDP forecast for India amid looming concerns over a possible third wave.
 Last week, the International Monetary Fund lowered its 2021-22 economic growth forecast for India by 300 basis points to 9.5 per cent from the earlier 12.5 per cent.

 In the previous monetary policy review on June 4, the RBI itself had cut its estimates for GDP growth for the current fiscal to 9.5 per cent from the earlier 10.5 per cent.

 The banking regulator highlighted that economic activity has started normalising and private consumption is witnessing an improvement.
 "We are in a much better position compared to June 2021..Need to remain vigilant on possibility of a third wave," the Governor said.

-The Reserve Bank has slashed its key lending rate i.e. repo rate by 115 basis points since March 2020 to cushion the economy from the shock of coronavirus crisis.
+The Reserve Bank has slashed its key lending rates i.e. repo rate by 115 basis points since March 2020 to cushion the economy from the aftershock of coronavirus.